ColinMaudry/dita-rdf/README.md

 * lists
 * sections

-Also, it does not include (yet) the elements that bear semantics but that my company doesn' use.
+Also, it does not include (yet) the elements that bear semantics but that my company doesn't use.
 I will add them, but you can ping me if you would like to see them added (not exhaustive):

 * metadata specific to DITA specializations (learning, machinery, semiconductors, etc.)
 * the programming, indexing, software, utilities and UI domains (will add them as separate modules)